Prague is one of the top tourist destinations in Europe and it’s hard for anyone to not recognize the name of the iconic Czech city.

 The Jewish Town Hall is a charming part of the Jewish Quarter and it is certainly worth stopping by it when you walk around Josefov.

-The High Synagogue neighbouring with the Town Hall was built in the middle of the 16th century and destroyed during the Great Fire around a century later.
+The High Synagogue neighboring with the Town Hall was built in the middle of the 16th century and destroyed during the Great Fire around a century later.

 Rebuilt soon after, the High Synagogue nowadays hosts an exhibition of religious objects.